Skip to content

 Overtime

-Under federal law, most US states including Washington have to adhere to the exemption of certain employees and specific professions from receiving overtime pay.
+In addition to the specific rules outlined above, under federal law, most US states have to adhere to exemption regulations.
+Washington must follow the exemption regulations which states certain employees and specific professions are exempt from receiving overtime pay.
 These exemptions include the following:

 • Computer professionals